Bombing of Tokyo (10 March 1945): Casualties

 Estimates of the number of people killed in the bombing of Tokyo on 10 March differ.
 After the raid, 79,466 bodies were recovered and recorded.
 Many other bodies were not recovered, and the city's director of health estimated that 83,600 people were killed and another 40,918 wounded.
 The Tokyo fire department put the casualties at 97,000 killed and 125,000 wounded, and the Tokyo Metropolitan Police Department believed that 124,711 people had been killed or wounded.
 After the war, the United States Strategic Bombing Survey estimated the casualties as 87,793 killed and 40,918 injured.
 The survey also stated that the majority of the casualties were women, children and elderly people.

 Frank wrote in 1999 that historians generally believe that there were between 90,000 and 100,000 fatalities, but some argue that the number was much higher.
 For instance, Edwin P. Hoyt stated in 1987 that 200,000 people had been killed and in 2009 Mark Selden wrote that the number of deaths may have been several times the estimate of 100,000 used by the Japanese and United States Governments.
 As of 2011, the Tokyo Memorial Hall honored 105,400 people killed in the raid, the number of people whose ashes are interred in the building or were claimed by their family.
 As many bodies were not recovered, the number of fatalities is higher than this number.
 The large population movements out of and into Tokyo in the period before the raid, deaths of entire communities and destruction of records mean that it is not possible to know exactly how many died.

 Most of the bodies which were recovered were buried in mass graves without being identified.
 Many bodies of people who had died while attempting to shelter in rivers were swept into the sea and never recovered.
 Attempts to collect bodies ceased 25 days after the raid.

 The raid also caused widespread destruction.
-Police records show that 267,171 buildings were destroyed, which represented a quarter of all buildings in Tokyo at the time.
-This destruction rendered 1,008,005 survivors homeless.
-Most buildings in the Asakusa, Fukagawa, Honjo, Jōtō and Shitaya wards were destroyed, and seven other districts of the city experienced the loss of around half their buildings.
+Police records show that 267,171 buildings were destroyed, a quarter of all buildings in Tokyo, making 1,008,005 survivors homeless.
+Most buildings in the Asakusa, Fukagawa, Honjo, Jōtō and Shitaya wards were destroyed, and seven other districts of the city lost around half their buildings.
 Parts of another 14 wards suffered damage.
 Overall, 15.8 sqmi of Tokyo was burned out.
-The number of people killed and area destroyed was the largest of any single air raid of World War II, including the atomic bombings of Hiroshima and Nagasaki, when each raid is considered by itself.
+The number of people killed and area destroyed was the largest of any single air raid of the whole World War II, including the atomic bombings of Hiroshima and Nagasaki.
 The casualties and damage caused by the raid and absenteeism by workers in Tokyo considerably disrupted the Japanese war economy.